DonAdam2/webpack-react-boilerplate/README.md

 ### Update environment variables:

-Please keep in mind that environment variables configured using webpack which means that you need to re-run the corresponding environment script (yarn start, yarn build) if you update the environment file.
+Please keep in mind that environment variables configured using webpack which means that you need to re-run the corresponding environment script (pnpm start, pnpm build) if you update the environment file.

 ## Enable CSS modules:
 ### Each component has its own styles "no conflict between different components styles"